Last reviewed 1 August 2023

 The Board is ultimately responsible for maintaining the Company’s risk framework system of internal control and for reviewing the effectiveness of such system.
 No system can be perfect, but the Board considers the Company’s systems manage risks appropriately in order that the Company can achieve its business objectives.
 The Board delegates day-to-day risk management to the executives, however it requires regular feedback on the risk systems adopted, any issues or new risks arising, and actions proposed and taken.

-The Company’s Risk Management policies and Principal Risks are set out on pages 18-19 of the Annual Report and Consolidated Financial Statements for the year ended 31 January 2022, which is published on the Company’s website.
+Further details are set out on pages 16-17 of the Annual Report and Consolidated Financial Statements for the year ended 31 January 2023, which is published on the Company’s website.

 Principle 5 - Maintain the Board as a well-functioning, balanced team led by the chair

-The Board comprises the Independent Non-Executive Chairman, three Executive Directors and two additional Independent Non-Executive Directors who meet regularly.
-The Independent Directors are identified in the table above in this report.
-All Executive Directors are full-time employees of the Group.
+The Board is comprised of the Independent Non-Executive Chair, three Executive Directors and two additional Independent Non-Executive Directors who meet regularly.
+The Independent Directors are identified in the table below in this report.
+All Executive Directors are fulltime employees of the Group.
 Non-executive Directors are required to commit sufficient time to enable them to perform their duties effectively.

 The Board is satisfied that it has a suitable balance between independence on the one hand and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively.
 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.
 The Remuneration Committee regularly reviews the performance of each Director.